Explore Surfing in Cuba: Top 7 Surfing Spots & Best Time to Go

 Book your accommodations in advance, whether it's a beachfront villa or a cozy guesthouse, and arrange transportation to and from your surf spots.

-Consider taking advantage of car rental services in Santa Clara, as the top surfing spots in Cuba are easily accessible from here.
+Consider taking advantage of car rentals in Santa Clara, as the top surfing spots in Cuba are easily accessible from here.

 Santa Clara is a hub for exploring some of Cuba's nearby coastal areas that offer excellent surfing opportunities.